 Our specialist car accident solicitors deal exclusively with personal injury compensation claims using the no win no fee scheme.
-Our lawyers goal is to ensure that accident victims receive the full financial support to which they are entitled by law.
+Our motor vehicle accident lawyers goal is to ensure that accident victims receive the full financial support to which they are entitled by law.
 Our personal injury solicitors leave no stone unturned in their quest for fair and reasonable compensation, are totally client focussed and will zealously guard your legal right to receive the full financial reward to which you are entitled.
 If you decide to move forward with your compensation claim, your car accident solicitor will contact the negligent third party car driver and the relevant insurers immediately and outline the details of your motor vehicle accident claim, including the alleged negligence and will provide an estimate of the amount being claimed which is based on the available medical evidence.
-If a sensible offer of accident compensation is not received in the short term our personal injury lawyers will vigorously pursue your motor vehicle accident claim, by the issue of legal proceedings in a court of law, until full and fair settlement of damages is achieved.
+If a sensible offer of accident compensation is not received in the short term our motor vehicle accident lawyers will vigorously pursue your claim, by the issue of legal proceedings in a court of law, until full and fair settlement of damages is achieved.
 Rapid Solicitors operate from offices in Adelaide, Canberra, Melbourne, Darwin and Perth.
 Our motor vehicle accident lawyers will be pleased to give advice at no cost to establish whether or not you have a viable personal injury compensation claim.
 Do yourself justice – contact Rapid Solicitors without delay.

 When you’re involved in a vehicle collision it’s important to make sure that you take proper advice from a qualified lawyer on motor accident compensation claims.
 It doesn’t matter if you’re the driver, a passenger or a pedestrian your rights and your interests are equally important.
 Legal protection for the right to claim damages for personal injury from a negligent third party is universal and each one of us has the right to make a motor accident claim to recover compensation for loss.